Launch into space with increased awareness

 Positioning with a joystick or yoke, and throttle

-We know it can be a bit tricky with positioning when there is a yoke or throttle between you and your screen.
-It is however important that you position yourself so the trackers' sensor view of you will not be obstructed.
+We know it can be a bit tricky with positioning for folks with an eye tracker when there is a yoke or throttle between you and your screen.
+It is however important that you position yourself so the sensor's view of you will not be obstructed.

-Please note that the eye tracker can not be mounted on top of your screen.
+Please note that an eye tracker can not be mounted on top of your screen.

 We know you won't be using a steering wheel but it is the same principle. 🤓

 Spot or engage with other ships in combat with ease.
-When you have locked eyesight on an enemy ship, Extended View will allow you to naturally follow and keep track based on your eye and head movements.
+When you have locked sight on an enemy ship, Extended View will allow you to naturally follow and keep track based on your head and/or eye movements.

 Exploration of planets

 Whether you are scouting or exploring planets, you would not want to miss a thing.
-The camera responds to your head and eye movements so you can almost feel like you are there.
+The camera responds to your head and/or eye movements so you can almost feel like you are there.

 Moving around the space station